haceworld/Data-Science-Repo/README.md

 # Data-Science-Repo
-All about Data Science and Data Analysis
+All about Data Science and Data Analytics